mojaloop/merchant-payment-docs/end_to_end_merchant_payment_flow.md

 We will assume our customer is in Malawi, and our merchant is in Zambia.

+The transaction will be for 100 ZMK, with an exchange rate of 1 ZMK equal to 57.31 MWK.

+It is anticipated that a dedicated "cross border payment" could exist in a USSD menu structure, and the sender would select the currency that the merchant is accepting.

+Depending on the merchant implementation, an additional step of entering the Checkout Counter ID might be required.

 As the merchant will be displaying their price in the transacting currency, it will be necessary to send a "receive" request, to ensure that the merchant gets the price expected.

-The transaction will be for 100 ZMK, with an exchange rate of 1 ZMK equal to 57.31 MWK.
 The Merchant FSP will charge 1ZMK for the merchant transaction.

 ### Data exposed by Merchant Registry